nadchif/html-duration-picker.js/DOCUMENTATION.md

 <input html-duration-picker>
 ```

-That's it! let the magic happen!
+That's it!
+Let the magic happen!